mgoldsborough/whoishiring/README.md

-# Who's hiring in React
+# Who is hiring? in React

 This is a simple react project that displays job postings from the monthly "Who's Hiring" posts on [Hacker News](https://news.ycombinator.com/news)

+Deployed to https://whoishiring.goldsborough.io/ via gh-pages

 ## Quick Start